Sudeep-811/AWS-Projects/ImageIntel with AWS Rekognition/ImageIntel with AWS Rekognition.md

 3. **Configure Table Settings**
    You’ll now see a form where you’ll define the table’s settings.
 Here are the fields you need to fill out:
    - **Table Name**: Enter a name for your table.
 This name must be unique within your DynamoDB instance.
-[I used ImageResults]
+[I used `ImageResults`]
    - **Primary Key**: Every DynamoDB table requires a primary key.
 You’ll choose one or more attributes to uniquely identify each item in the table.
      - **Partition Key (mandatory)**: This is the main identifier for your table’s items.
 It can be a string, number, or binary.
-In this case, we are creating a table to store image data, so we are using ImageID.
+In this case, we are creating a table to store image data, so we are using `ImageID`.
      - **Sort Key (optional)**: This is an additional key that helps you organize items within the partition.
 If you only need a single key, you can skip this.
-If you have multiple attributes that uniquely identify an item (like a ImageID and Timestamp for events), use a sort key.
+If you have multiple attributes that uniquely identify an item (like a `ImageID` and Timestamp for events), use a sort key.

 4. **Set Up Table Settings (Optional)**
    Leave the rest of the settings as default.